The Barrack

 Siglo Latinx

 Siglo Latinx is a project dedicated to studying twenty-first-century adaptations of Spanish Golden Age comedias created by Latinx artists in North America (Canada, United States, and Mexico) to be inclusive and accessible.
-The project draws upon the expertise of scholars from various academic disciplines, including cultural studies, social psychology, and critical literary theory, all relevant to the study of theatre performance.
+The project draws upon the expertise of scholars from various academic disciplines, including cultural studies, social psychology, and critical literary theory, all relevant to the study of theatrical performance.
 The principal aim is to promote Latinx adaptations and gain insight into how Latinx artists stage and present their works, creating opportunities for socially and collectively transformative encounters.
 This involves revisiting, appropriating, and adapting the plays according to specific contexts, thus creating more inclusive and diverse spaces for new audiences across multiple generations.